MichaelSiehl/Atomic_Subroutines--Part_3--How_To_Process_Array_Data/README.md

      = OOOPimsc_DontUse2 (1000000,2000000,3000000, 4000000)
 ```

-- The OOOPimsc_adtImageStatus_CA type definition with the mA_atomic_intImageActivityFlag99 member for synchronization of the array transfer as a whole, and the mA_atomic_intTestArray member for the array data transfer and synchronization of each distinct array element resp. (these atomic members are the remote communication channels):
+- The OOOPimsc_adtImageStatus_CA type definition with the mA_atomic_intImageActivityFlag99 member for synchronization of the array transfer as a whole, and the mA_atomic_intTestArray member for the array data transfer and synchronization of each distinct array element resp.
+(Each single array element of these atomic members acts as a distinct remote communication channel):

 ```fortran
 type, public :: OOOPimsc_adtImageStatus_CA